vdouet/Reinforcement-Learning/02 - Reinforcement Learning Specialization - Alberta University /03 - Prediction and Control with Function Approximation/1 - On-policy Prediction with Approximation.md

 In tile coding the receptive fields of the features are grouped into partitions of the state space.
 Each such partition is called a *tiling*, and each element of the partition is called a *tile*.
-Generalization is done to all states within the same tile and nonexistent to states outside it.
+Generalization is done to all states within the same tile, proportional to the number of tiles in common, and nonexistent to states outside it.
 To get true coarse coding with tile coding, multiple tilings are used, each offset by a fraction of a tile width.

 <p align="center">
 <img